artefactual/archivematica-docs/admin-manual/installation-setup/integrations/atom-setup.rst

 --------------------

 Once you have a working AtoM installation, enter the appropriate credentials and information on Archivematica's Administration tab.
-See :ref:`AtoM/Binder DIP upload <admin-dashboard-atom>` for more information about the fields and their values.
+See :ref:`AtoM DIP upload <admin-dashboard-atom>` for more information about the fields and their values.